-The following definitions and examples are intended to include and supplement those found in King County Code chapter 12.18:
+The following definitions and examples are intended to include and supplement those found in King County Code chapter 12.18, Fair Employment Practices:

-- A. "Disability" means a sensory, mental, developmental, or physical impairment that: (1) is medically recognized or diagnosable; (2) exists as a record or history; or (3) is perceived by the employer to exist, whether or not it actually exists.
+- A. "Disability" means a sensory, mental, developmental, or physical impairment that: (1) is medically recognized or diagnosable; (2) exists as a record or history; or (3) is perceived to exist, whether or not it actually exists.
 A disability exists whether it is temporary or permanent, common or uncommon, mitigated or unmitigated, limits the ability to work generally or work at a particular job, or limits any other activity. - B. "Discrete Adverse Employment Action" means, in the case of discrimination, an action that substantially affects the terms, conditions, or privileges of employment.
-It includes discipline, discharge, layoff, and a failure to hire or promote. - C. "Discrimination" occurs when an employer takes a discrete adverse employment action against an employee, and the employee's protected status was a substantial factor in the employer's decision. - D. "Harassment" is unwelcome conduct in violation of this policy.
-Harassment can take many forms and may include innuendoes, unwelcome compliments, suggestive or insulting noises, through the use of digital media and social media, facial expressions, vulgar language, nicknames, slurs, derogatory comments, cartoons, epithets, jokes, pranks, written materials, offensive gestures or touching, and any other verbal or physical conduct relating to an individual and based on a protected status.
-It is a violation of this policy and may be illegal when:
+It includes discipline, discharge, layoff, and a failure to hire or promote. - C. "Discrimination" occurs when an employer takes a discrete adverse employment action against an employee, and the employee's protected status was a substantial factor in the employer's decision. - D. "Harassment" means unwelcome conduct that can take many forms, including but not limited to innuendoes, suggestive or insulting noises, facial expressions, vulgar language, nicknames, slurs derogatory comments, cartoons, jokes, offensive gestures or touching, and deliberately misgendering someone.
+Harassing behavior violates this policy when: - The conduct is severe and pervasive and has the purpose or effect of creating an environment that a reasonable person would find intimidating, hostile, or offensive;

-- (1) The conduct has the purpose or effect of creating an intimidating, hostile, or offensive working environment or interferes with a person's performance; - (2) Enduring the conduct becomes, either explicitly or implicitly, a condition of continued employment; or - (3) The conduct otherwise unreasonably affects an individual's employment opportunities. - E. "Inappropriate conduct" is conduct that may not rise to the level of unlawful discrimination, harassment, or retaliation but nonetheless sends a negative message or results in a hostile, derogatory, or negative environment based on protected status. - F. "Protected status" includes an employee's sex, age, creed, disability, ethnicity, marital status, national origin, race, color, religion, pregnancy, gender, gender identity or expression, genetic information, sexual orientation, veteran or military status, use of a service animal, and any other status protected by federal, state, or local law. - G. "Retaliation" means taking an adverse action against someone because that person made a good faith report of a possible violation of this policy or participated in any process related to investigating or resolving a report under this policy.
+- (2) Enduring the conduct becomes, either explicitly or implicitly, a condition of continued employment; or - (3) The conduct otherwise unreasonably affects an individual's employment opportunities. - E. "Inappropriate conduct" is conduct that may not rise to the level of unlawful discrimination, harassment, or retaliation but nonetheless sends a negative message or results in a hostile, derogatory, or negative environment.
+Inappropriate conduct can be either verbal or nonverbal and includes slights, insults, and other conduct that a reasonable person would find offensive. - F. "Protected status" includes an employee's sex, age, creed, disability, ethnicity, marital status, national origin, race, color, religion, pregnancy, gender, gender identity or expression, genetic information, sexual orientation, veteran or military status, use of a service animal, and any other status protected by federal, state, or local law. - G. "Retaliation" means taking an adverse action against someone because that person made a good-faith report of a possible violation of this policy or participated in any process related to investigating or resolving a report under this policy.
 Retaliation is strictly prohibited. - H. "Sexual harassment" is a specific type of harassment and a form of discrimination.
-It includes unwelcome sexual advances, requests for sexual favors, displays of sexually oriented materials, and other verbal or physical conduct of a sexual nature.
-It is a violation of this policy and may be illegal when: - (1) The conduct has the purpose or effect of creating an intimidating, hostile, or offensive working environment or interferes with a person's performance; - (2) Enduring the conduct becomes, either explicitly or implicitly, a condition of continued employment; or - (3) The conduct otherwise unreasonably affects an individual's employment opportunities.
+It includes unwelcome sexual advances, requests for sexual favors, displays of sexually-oriented materials, and other verbal or physical conduct of a sexual nature.
+Sexual harassment violates this policy when: - (1) The conduct has the purpose or effect of creating an intimidating, hostile, or offensive working environment or interferes with a person's performance; - (2) Enduring the conduct becomes, either explicitly or implicitly, a condition of continued employment; or - (3) The conduct otherwise unreasonably affects an individual's employment opportunities.